rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 A static analysis tool for identifying potentially problematic patterns in JavaScript code.
 Via its plugin system, it can also be used to enforce code style.

+### Extra field

+In addition to the standard fields that we provide, like description, tags, and expiry date, all Inventory records can have additional fields.
+These are defined in an ad-hoc manner on a per-record basis with no mechanism for replicate them across multiple records.